The Order Desk Glossary: Terms & Phrases Explained

 • Gateway/Payment Processor - The services that processes financial transaction details, facilitating the transfer of funds between banks.

-• Pick List - A document used by a fulfillment service to determine which items from an inventory to include in an order.
+• Pick List - A document used by a fulfillment service to determine which items from the inventory to include in an order.

 • ERP - (Enterprise Resource Planning) A piece of software used to integrate services and utilities to automate a process or workflow.

-• Marketplace/shopping cart - An online storefront where products can be displayed and orders placed.
+• Marketplace/shopping cart - An online storefront where products are displayed and orders can be placed.

 • 3PL - (Third Party Logistics) The process of outsourcing elements of a logistics or supply chain process to outside parties, typically for warehousing, distribution, and/or fulfillment.

-• Kits/bundles - A single product made up of multiple individual SKUs.
+• Kits/bundles - A single item made up of multiple individual SKUs.

-• Listings - A description of an item in a shopping cart.
+• Listings - A description of an item within a marketplace.
 From the listing, an item can be added to a cart/basket as the customer builds their order.

-• Shopping Cart/Basket (separate from the storefront itself; the actual storage place for pre-purchased orders) - The storage place for items on an ecommerce website prior to the placement of an order.
+• Shopping Cart/Basket - (The storage place for items selected by a customer on an ecommerce website prior to the placement of an order.
+This is separate from the storefront itself, which is the storage place for pre-purchased items.

 • Customers - The party who purchases an order.